 Whether it’s through their slick verbal skills or their vast business network, these people have figured out how to sell their properties in a matter of days (if not hours) and they can do it without even creating a public listing.

 In many cases, the only reason this works is that these real estate investors had the foresight to create a BUYERS LIST for their business.

 In this MEGA blog post, we’re going to dive into the details of how you can build a buyers list just like this for your real estate business.

-Let's start from square one.
+Let’s start at square one.

 When I say “Buyers List”, I’m talking about a list of real estate investors that are actively looking for new investment opportunities in a given area.

-It usually consists of their names, email addresses and maybe even their phone numbers.
+It usually consists of their names, email addresses, and maybe even their phone numbers.

 That’s pretty much it.